Kitemares

-These "Real Kitemares" are NOT here to scare you off, quite the opposite!
-We want you to be aware of the risks involved with Kite Sports, and to learn from the experiences of others.
-Think about what the rider could have done to prevent or minimize the risk.
+This page is NOT here to scare you away from the sport.
+But, We want you to be aware of the risks involved with Kite Sports and to learn from the experiences of others.

 When you head for the beach, imagine doing everything right.
 Imagine arriving home, feeling great, and being stoked about another amazingly fun kiting session.

-Focus on what you WANT to happen on the water, focus on Safety, respect of others, new friends, new adventures, and having another outstanding day participating in the sport you love.
+Focus on what you WANT to happen on the water.
+Focus on safety, respect of others, new friends, new adventures, and having another outstanding day participating in the sport you love.
 In short...

 "Learn fast, Kite Safe, get Amped, go Huge, and Share the Stoke!"